9 Clever Ideas for Decluttering and Organizing Your Garage

 5. Contain sports equipment with bungee cords

 Since most sports are played outside, the garage tends to be a breeding ground for balls.
-Trying to stack them in a corner or cupboard is not ideal, as moving one could make all of them fall and roll away.
-Instead of trying to squeeze them in perfect balance, use bungee cords to trap them against a corner.
-Simply hook a few cords between shelves and place the balls between them and the wall.
-Not only does this keep balls contained, but it also makes it easy to take one out at a time.
+Keep those balls organized and contained by simply hooking a few cords between shelves and placing the balls between them and the wall.
+Not only does this keep them contained, but it also makes it easy to take one out at a time.

 6. Install a slat wall with hooks